The True Cost of a California DUI

 The increase can vary depending on the driver’s record and the insurance company, however, some DUI defendants pay 20-100% and more for coverage after a conviction.
 The insurance company can continue to charge higher rates for at least ten (10) years following your conviction, so this is a significant long-term expense.

 Have you been charged with DUI?
-If so, seek legal representation from the attorneys at The Law Offices of Todd Landgren.
-Our team of DUI lawyers has decades of experience fighting to help DUI defendants protect their freedom.
-We will work tirelessly to reach the best possible outcome in your case.
-To schedule a free consultation, call 949-752-1122 or fill out the form on our website today.
+If so, seek legal representation from the attorneys at our firm – The Law Offices of Todd Landgren.
+We have an exceptional team of DUI lawyers has decades of experience fighting to help DUI defendants protect their freedom.
+We will work tirelessly to reach the best outcome regarding your case.
+Call 949-752-1122 or contact us via the website form to schedule a free consultation.

 I had a felony DUI with GBI enhancement...I am a vet and thought my life was over.
 He took over from the beginning and told me what I had to do in order to become a better man and prove to the courts I wasn't a bad person.
 I was set to do 2-3 years in state prison and got.